 The photonics group is home to a variety of research projects covering a broad range of photonics and terahertz applications

-Amongst others, the group hosts projects targeting the design and fabrication of novel polymer-based segmented cladding fibres, the development of liquid-crystal based transducers for sensing networks, brain/machine interface and laser applications as well as terahertz imaging and sensing applications.
+Amongst others, the group hosts projects targeting the design and fabrication of novel polymer-based segmented cladding fibres, the development of liquid-crystal based transducers for sensing networks, brain/machine interface and laser applications, terahertz communications, imaging, sensing and localisation.

 The group has active links with industry partners such as Schneider Electric, Thales Underwater Systems, Silanna, Ampcontrol, Sydney Water, Lastek, Nokia Bell Labs and with numerous academic institutions such as Cambridge University, City University Hong-Kong, Beijing Jiatong University, University of Melbourne, Macquarie University, Sydney University, University of Adelaide, UniSA, and RMIT.